-We have audited the accompanying statement of financial position of the Appraisal Subcommittee as of September 30, 2000 and 1999 and the related statements of operations and changes in net position and cash flows for the years then ended.
+We have audited the accompanying statement of financial position of the Appraisal Subcommittee as of September 30, 2001 and the related statements of operations and changes in net position and cash flows for the year then ended.
 These financial statements are the responsibility of the Appraisal Subcommittee's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+The financial statements of the Appraisal Subcommittee as of and for the year ended September 30, 2000 were reported on by Lang Group, Chartered, whose practice was combined with our firm and whose report dated October 26, 2000, expressed an unqualified opinion on those statements.

-We conducted our audits in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Appraisal Subcommittee as of September 30, 2000 and 1999, and the results of its operations and its cash flows for the years then ended in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Appraisal Subcommittee as of September 30, 2001, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated October 26, 2000, on our tests of the Appraisal Subcommittee's compliance with certain provisions of laws and regulations, and on our consideration of its internal control over financial reporting.
+In accordance with Government Auditing Standards, we have also issued our report dated November 1, 2001, on our tests of the Appraisal Subcommittee's compliance with certain provisions of laws and regulations, and on our consideration of its internal control over financial reporting.